geneontology/go-site/releases/2023-03-6/README.md

 ## Notes

-* The "software" top-level directory is no longer produced for release
+* The "/bin" and "/lib" top-level directories are no longer produced for release
 * The "Zenodo reference archive" is no longer produced

 ## Errata